 Agile software development and Scrum in particular can be difficult to understand and adopt for those accustomed to traditional software development, namely Waterfall.
-Simpler hierarchy, the situation in which team has to manage itself, constant change and estimation points often make the switch to Scrum harder than it should be.
+Simpler hierarchy, the situation in which a team has to manage itself, constant change and estimation points often make the switch to Scrum harder than it should be.

 On top of that, understanding Scrum and implementing it within an organization can present a challenge for many people doing the big jump.
 Simply said, practice and theory often misalign.